IMIO/imio.updates/README.rst

 * -f step ``imio.dms.mail:default`` ``actions`` : run import step for profile profile-imio.dms.mail:default actions
 * -w '``id="maintenance-soon" text="A maintenance operation will be done at 4pm." activate=True``'
 * -c ``scripts/my_custom.py param1 param2`` : calls the scripts at buildout/scripts/my_custom.py with param1 and param2 as arguments
+* -v FUNC_PARTS=abcde : calls -f multiple time for each letter passed as ENV FUNC_PART=a.
+  Can be used to split migration in multiple runs.

 Multiple options: